 Don’t take the government and huge advertising budgets word for it – milk does not do a body good.

 Trans Fats are lab manufactured fats.
 To make Trans Fat, hydrogen is pumped into liquid oil to make a hard fat (think margarine and Crisco).
 This process is known as hydrogenation.

 Trans Fats raise “bad” cholesterol and lower “good” cholesterol.

-They are clogging to the arteries and are responsible for a slew of health problems, including obesity, diabetes and dementia to name a few.
+They clog the arteries and are responsible for a slew of health problems, including obesity, diabetes and dementia to name a few.
 They are so bad that the entire state of New York banned them in 2006.

 But get this.